 And creating a jelly-like texture when soaked in liquid.
 As almost half of the chia seeds are made of fiber it also means that most of them are not digested by our body therefore not adding extra calories to our diet and improving transit.

 So I started to use them a lot in desserts to create pudding, parfait, flan, cream, or even jam.
 Today I am sharing one of my favorite snack recipes that I called a Raspberry and Cream Chia Seeds Pudding.

 While not containing cream, I really think it tastes like the Strawberry & Cream drink I was used to drinking from Starbucks.

 It is a very simple snack to prepare the only thing is it has to be made the day before to enjoy the pudding-like texture.
-But then, it stores very well in your fridge if you cover the bowl with a plastic wrap to avoid the top to dry.
+But then, it stores very well in your fridge if you cover the bowl with plastic wrap to prevent the top from drying.

 I like to experiment with different dairy-free milk, berries, or grounded nuts to create a variety of snacks each time.
 It has also been approved by my 2 years old little girl so I will say it is a very family-friendly snack or even dessert if you like.

 Receive my Keto Quick Start email series to learn all about the Keto diet and kick start your keto journey!